lab11/nrf52x-base/README.md

         brew tap ArmMbed/homebrew-formulae
         brew install arm-none-eabi-gcc

+    On Windows Subsystem for Linux (WSL):

+        sudo add-apt-repository ppa:team-gcc-arm-embedded/ppa
+        sudo apt-get update
+        sudo apt-get install gcc-arm-embedded

 2. Install Nordic's [command line tools](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_nrf5x_cltools%2FUG%2Fcltools%2Fnrf5x_installation.html)
    `mergehex` and `nrfjprog`.
 Ensure these tools are extracted and added to your path.
+   For WSL: install the `nrfjprog` for Windows, and not for Linux.

 3. Install the JLink [software](https://www.segger.com/jlink-software.html)
 for your platform.
 You want the "Software and documentation pack".